 A nutritional anthropologist on faculty at the University of Colorado Denver (Emeritus), John’s research has focused on dietary decision making, micro-finance, and food security in urban settings in Latin America and the U.S. His current work on localizing the food supply and food security in Denver neighborhoods has led to the realization that the current food system isn’t broken (which could be fixed) but fundamentally unfair, with benefits skewed toward corporate producers and costs piling onto those segments of the population with the least choice.
 John is convinced that food security will only be realized as the historical and structural inequities in the food system are revealed and changed.

 Courtlyn has worked on several farms across the United States, and she spent a summer studying food systems in Denmark and England.
-Not only was this farming experience rewarding, but it also created an appreciation for the hard work that goes into agriculture and the amount of food waste that exists across the world.
+Not only was this farming experience rewarding, but it also created an appreciation for the hard work that goes into agriculture and the amount of food surplus and waste that exists across the world.

 While at Stony Brook University pursuing a degree in Sustainability Studies and Environmental Design, Policy, & Planning, Mike helped to develop a rooftop farm atop the university hospital which fed patients with dietary restrictions.

 Since then, he has gained experience in organic farming, trail building and environmental education working for, and alongside, several nonprofit organizations and government entities.
 Currently, Mike is the founder and executive director of Plant The Seed Project, which provides the resources and skills necessary for youth to participate in the global food system.